slatedocs/slate/source/includes/http_api/_chats.md

 - `visitor_message_count`
 - `is_waiting`

-In addition, sending chat messages affect the following attributes of a [chat member][], notifying its related channels.
+In addition, sending chat messages affect the following attributes of a [chat membership][], notifying its related channels.

 - `message_count`